Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Concluding remarks

 \section{Concluding remarks}

-We have described the asymptotic behaviour of the MDYPL estimator for high-dimensional logistic regression with normal covariates and arbitrary covariate covariance.
-Previous results about aggregate asymptotics and inference for the ML estimator are confined to a limited range of $(\kappa, \gamma)$ values below the phase transition curve of \citet{candes+sur:2020}.
-Through MDYPL, we succeed in generalising those results to general $(\kappa,\gamma)$ values.
-We also provide a conjecture for the validity of our theoretical results when there is a non-vanishing intercept parameter in the model, and put forward computationally efficient procedures for estimating all unknown constants required for the solution of state evolution equations, which are at the core of our theory, with and without intercept parameter.

-Overall, the developments in the current paper contribute towards establishing a framework for the recovery of estimation and inferential performance in logistic regression with $p / n \to \kappa \in (0, 1)$, irrespective of the existence of the ML estimate.
-The strong empirical results we provide for estimation with or without an intercept parameter, and with non-normal covariates are reassuring about the use of MDYPL in a wide range of applications.
+We have established a framework for the recovery of estimation and inferential performance in high-dimensional logistic regression under proportional asymptotics, with independent normal covariates of arbitrary covariance structure, irrespective of the existence of the ML estimate.
+We achieve this by characterising the asymptotic behaviour of the MDYPL estimator and associated inferential procedures.
+In contrast to corresponding findings about ML in \citet{sur+candes:2019} and \citet{zhao+etal:2022}, our findings are no longer confined to the narrow region of $(\kappa, \gamma)$ values below the phase transition curve of \citet{candes+sur:2020}, where the ML estimates asymptotically exist.
+We also show that our results generalise those for ML, reducing to the latter for particular values of the DY prior hyperparameters.
+We provide a conjecture, with strong empirical support, on the validity of our results when the intercept parameter is non-vanishing, and develop estimation methods for all unknown constants involved in our procedures.
+The strong empirical evidence we provide for estimation and inference with or without an intercept parameter and with non-normal covariates is reassuring about the usefulness of MDYPL across a wide range of applications.

-On a technical note, Appendix~\ref{appendix:thm1} provides a rigorous approximation argument to apply the AMP framework to the logistic regression model, and which has been missing from recent literature, as noted in \citet{feng+et+al:2022}.
-Although a side contribution, this may be of separate interest for the development of AMP-instances where the Lipschitz assumption fails.
-Finally, we manage to establish asymptotic results for MPL estimators with penalty functions that are not separable, which paves the way for similar such results for other penalty functions which reduce to a perturbation of the responses, most notably the MJPL estimator.
+On a technical note, Section~\ref{appendix:thm1} of the Supplementary Material document provides a rigorous approximation argument to apply the AMP framework to the logistic regression model, which has been missing from recent literature, as noted in \citet{feng+et+al:2022}.
+That argument may be of independent interest for the development of AMP instances where the Lipschitz assumption fails.
+Finally, we establish asymptotic results for MPL with non-separable penalty functions.
+This paves the way for similar results for other penalty functions that imply a perturbation of the responses, most notably the MJPL estimator.